 Using your Xbox One controller

-1. Using a wired Xbox One controller on PC is as simple as it gets.
+Using a wired Xbox One controller on PC is as simple as it gets, if you don't mind a tether.
 Plug your micro-USB cable into the controller and into a USB port on your PC.
 Windows should install the necessary driver, the Xbox Guide button in the center will light up, and you're in business!

 Windows version note: On Windows 10, you can connect up to eight Xbox One controllers, while on Windows 7 and Windows 8, you can connect up to four.
 On Windows 10, you can only have four controllers connected if you also connect an Xbox chat headset to the controller or two with the stereo headset.
 Audio throughput isn't supported on Windows 7 and 8.